gijslaarman/be-assessment-2/README.md

 Here is a step by step guideline to install this app.

 #### 1. <a name="install1"></a> Setting up NodeJs & MongoDB:

+*These steps can be skipped if you already have NodeJS and MongoDB installed.*

-1. Make sure nodeJS is installed, check in terminal with: `node -v` if it is installed it will return a value which is the version. :thumbsup:
+1. Make sure nodeJS is installed, check in terminal with: `node -v` if it is installed it will return a value which is the version. :thumbsup:.
+If it is not installed go to [NodeJS](https://nodejs.org/en/) and download Node.
+2. Let's install MongoDB, first make sure [Homebrew](https://brew.sh/) is installed.
+3. Install MongoDB:
+``brew install mongodb``

 #### 2. <a name="install2"></a> Cloning this repository:
 1. Open your terminal.
-2. Go into the desired folder where you wish this repository to be:
+2. Make the desired folder where you wish this repository to be.
-``cd Documents/techstuff/``
-3. Make a new folder:
-``mkdir dating-app``
-4. cd into the folder:
+3. `cd` into the folder, like so:
-`` cd dating-app/ ``
+``cd Documents/~path``
-5. Install this repository by copying this into the terminal:
+4. Install this repository by copying this into the terminal:
 ``git clone https://github.com/gijslaarman/be-assessment-2.git``
+5.

 #### 3. <a name="install3"></a> Almost there:
 1. Install all the dependencies: